anthkris/100-days-of-code/log.md

 **Thoughts:** I kept working on my tab focus issues.
 This time, I tacked some issues on creating an alt attribute for the user profile avatar, and I noticed several other issues with keyboard accessibility in the exploration in particular, as well as with dropdown menus.
 I got to thinking that these may be in the realm of the advanced accessibility check I was going to start, so I just created some other issues for them.
 Submitted a PR on my work so far.
 **Link to work:** [Oppia PR](https://github.com/oppia/oppia/pull/3024)

+## Day 25: February 5, 2017
+**Today's Progress**: Tackling Oppia Accessibility

+**Thoughts:** Had a good little meeting with my Oppia/Programming mentor, so I spent some time looking at projects I'll be helping with for Google Summer of Code.
+He also talked to me about how to make my issues better so people could immediately start work.
+It was all super good stuff.
+**Link to work:** Was refactoring issues to be more user-friendly